truc-c/Comm-Lab-Project/README.md

 ## Step 4: Set/Edit the PATH Environment
 Now that the modules pydub and xmltodict have been downloaded, we need to tell Python where to look for them.
-1. Open terminal (if it is not already opened) and type: (Replace AccountName with the name of your account for the computer)
+1. Open terminal (if it is not already opened) and type: (replace AccountName with the name of your account for the computer)
 ``` python
 cd /users/AccountName
 ```